 Common Symptomatology Between Lyme and Autism When speaking with children who are chronically ill, it can be difficult to understand what is causing their symptoms.
 Children, naturally, might not know how to accurately describe their pains or illness.
 When there are multiple symptoms, it can be even more challenging as they grow and change so […]

 Behavior is communication.
 Sometimes our kids with autism are communicating their medical issues to us through their behavior.
 Figuring out underlying medical causes requires patience, keen observation, and an experienced doctor who can help you with proper medical testing and guidance.
 In this article, you will find a list of documented behaviors associated with autism […]

 Lab testing is important because it helps doctors identify underlying medical issues as well as determine the best course for treatment.
-In this article, we will discuss lab testing: what information it gives us, basic issues to test for, and what to look for in results.
-With lab results in hand, you and your doctor […]
+In this article, we will discuss lab testing: Where to start.
+What information it gives us.
+What to look for in results.
+Tests typically covered by insurance, including: Basic labs.
+Advanced lab testing: genetic […]

 Medical interventions for autism can greatly improve your child’s outcome and quality of life.
 In this article, we will discuss: Why it’s important to consider a medical approach to autism intervention.
 Give a brief overview of underlying medical issues that can cause autism-like behaviors.
 Provide links to resources that will help you successfully begin your […]

 This article provides information about medical causes for speech issues in autism as well as treatment options.
 Please note: There are two approaches to addressing speech issues in autism: medical and therapeutic.
 TACA recommends that parents seek to address speech issues from both approaches in order to achieve the best possible outcome for their child. […]